onze/godot-stl-io/readme.md

 [!["Buy Me A Coffee"](https://buymeacoffee.com/assets/img/custom_images/yellow_img.png)](https://www.buymeacoffee.com/valbisson)

 # Setup
-Copy the `addons/stl-io` directory into your addons, activate it in the plugins settings.
+1. copy the `addons/stl-io` directory into your addons
+2. activate it in the plugins settings.

 # Overview
 This addon is pretty simple with 3 classes: